Rationale for the Managed Transition Approach

 Blackboard Ultra has a number of automatic filters which will make sure cut and pasted content will format correctly in the new VLE (although it’s not guaranteed in all situations, and very complex content may need to be “tidied up” by the module leader).

 We will be making the files from each module available to module leaders and tutors on a shared network drive, along the same lines as the well known “S” drive.
-In July, every member of staff will be receiving a personalised email telling them where they can find their existing Blackboard files.
+In August, every member of staff received a personalised email telling them where they can find their existing Blackboard files.

 Certainly, there is much content which can only be presented in file format (for example, a spreadsheet).
 However, presenting content to students as part of web page is always a much more accessible experience than asking them to download a file.